matiix310/intra-tweaker/README.md

     - Customize the theme of the intranet with a new button in the left toolbar
         - Custom: choose your own color tint
         - Chroma: rotate along the hue spectre
+    - Hide the subject by default behind a "Show subject" button

 ## Installation